-6. What Happens When a Petition is Received
+7. What Happens When a Petition is Received

-When a petition is received, of whatever sort

-- It will be acknowledged to the petition organiser within 5 working days of receipt. - We will aim to provide you with details about what the Council plans to do with your petition or action which the Council will take within 10 working days of receipt of your petition. - In some cases Democratic Services may be able to resolve the petitions request directly, by asking the relevant Committee Chair or Director to take some action.
+When a petition is received, of whatever sort It will be acknowledged to the petition organiser within 5 working days of receipt. • We will aim to provide you with details about what the Council plans to do with your petition or action which the Council will take within 10 working days of receipt of your petition. • In some cases Democratic Services may be able to resolve the petitions request directly, by asking the relevant Committee Chair or Director to take some action.
 For example, if the petition relates to fly tipping the Director can arrange for it to be cleared up directly.
 Where this is done, Democratic Services will ask the petition organiser whether he/she considers that the matter is resolved.
-Democratic Services will inform the petition organiser at the time of acknowledgement that they intend to try to resolve the matter in this way. - If the petition organiser is satisfied with the proposed direct action he/she will be asked to confirm this to Democratic Services.
-If the petition organiser does not confirm that they are satisfied with the proposed direct action within 10 working days from the date of the detailed response then Democratic Services will assume that the petition organiser is satisfied and that no further action is required. - If the petition organiser is not satisfied with the proposed direct action then he/she should notify Democratic Services within 10 working days from the date of the detailed response.
-Democratic Services will, as soon as practicable, respond to the organiser setting out: - who the petition will be reported to for consideration; - if the matter is to go to a meeting, when and where that meeting will take place;
+Democratic Services will inform the petition organiser at the time of acknowledgement that they intend to try and resolve the matter in this way. • If the petition organiser is satisfied with the proposed direct action he/she will be asked to confirm this to Democratic Services.
+If the petition organiser does not confirm that they are satisfied with the proposed direct action within 10 working days from the date of the detailed response then Democratic Services will assume that the petition organiser is satisfied and that no further action is required. • If the petition organiser is not satisfied with the proposed direct action then he/she should notify Democratic Services within 10 working days from the date of the detailed response.
+Democratic Services will, as soon as practicable, respond to the organiser setting out: who the petition will be reported to for consideration; if the matter is to go to a meeting, when and where that meeting will take place; inviting the organiser to attend that meeting and address the meeting in accordance with the Petition Scheme; any invitation to address the meeting is in addition, but will be dealt with separately, to any other public speaking rights at the meeting. • At the same time, Democratic Services will notify the relevant ward councillors of receipt of the petition.